karlyndiary/HR-Dashboard/README.md

 * [Recommendations](#recommendations)

 # Project Background
-Maven Roasters is a fictitious coffee shop operating across three locations in New York City.
-The dataset includes transaction records, timestamps, location details, and product-level information.
-This project aims to analyze sales performance and customer behavior by examining key metrics such as transaction trends, product performance, and customer order patterns.
-Through the development of interactive dashboards, the project will provide valuable insights to optimize sales strategies, improve operational efficiency, and enhance customer satisfaction across Maven Roasters' locations.
+The objective of this project is to develop an interactive HR dashboard aimed at empowering HR managers with comprehensive insights into workforce data.
+This dashboard will provide both high-level summaries for quick overviews and detailed employee records for in-depth analysis, enabling HR teams to uncover key metrics related to employee demographics, performance, retention, and overall workforce trends.
+This approach will support strategic decision-making, improve workforce planning, and enhance employee engagement across the organization.

 Insights and recommendations are provided on the following key areas :

-- **Total Revenue, Orders, AOV, Peak Location**: A comprehensive evaluation of historical sales data, focusing on key metrics such as Total Revenue, Order Volume, Average Order Value (AOV), and the identification of peak sales locations.
+- **Workforce Overview**: Provides a detailed overview of HR trends, focusing on the total number of hired, active, and terminated employees.

+- **Departmental and Geographic Distribution**: Analyzes the distribution of employees across different departments and locations, offering insights into workforce concentration and regional presence.

+- **Demographics and Performance Analysis**: Examines the demographics, educational backgrounds, and age groups of employees, highlighting performance trends across various education levels and identifying key fluctuations.

+- **Compensation and Gender Analysis**: A comparative evaluation of average salaries by gender, education level, average age, and role, providing insights into compensation disparities and organizational equity.

 Detailed Resources:

-- The Pre-Processing process utilized can be found [here](https://github.com/karlyndiary/Coffee-Shop-Sales-Analysis/blob/main/EDA.ipynb).
+- The Pre-Processing process utilized can be found [here](https://github.com/karlyndiary/HR-Dashboard/blob/main/Data%20Cleaning.md).
-- An interactive Streamlit dashboard can be viewed [here](https://coffee-shop-sales-analysis.streamlit.app/).
+- An interactive Tableau dashboard can be downloaded [here](https://public.tableau.com/app/profile/karen.judelyn.fernandes/viz/HRDashboard_17310526070240/HRSummary?publish=yes).

 # Data Structure